briandrum/codes.forchagrin.com/_articles/article-iii-mayor.md

 one hundred twenty (120) days after the office of Mayor becomes vacant.\
 (Amended 11-2-21)

-## Section III-5: Duties and powers
+## Section III-5: Duties and Powers

 1. _(a)_ **Executive Powers.** The Mayor shall be the chief executive officer of the Municipality, and shall: